abcdabcd987/LLIRInterpreter/README.md

 ## How to use?

-You can use `LLIRInterpreter::main`, or you can import it to your code and use it as a library.
+You can use [`LLIRInterpreter::main`](https://github.com/abcdabcd987/LLIRInterpreter/blob/master/src/LLIRInterpreter.java#L380), or you can copy [`src/LLIRInterpreter.java`](https://github.com/abcdabcd987/LLIRInterpreter/blob/master/src/LLIRInterpreter.java) to your code and use it as a library.

 ## API